Services

 To configure an automation

-* click on **Alert sources** -> **Alert sources** in the navigation bar
+* open **Alert sources** in the sidebar

-* choose an alert source and navigate to the tab **Alert actions**
+* choose an alert source and navigate to the **Alert actions** tab

 * click on **Create new alert action**